PierreBSC/DOL_project/README.md

 All those dataset were analysed using the [**pagoda**](https://github.com/kharchenkolab/pagoda2) pipeline.
 To install it please go on the corresponding [Github](https://github.com/kharchenkolab/pagoda2) page.
 Other packages need to be installed :
 - [fifer](https://github.com/dustinfife/fifer)
-- uwot, RColorBrewer, pheatmap and liger (CRAN packages)
+- uwot, RColorBrewer, pheatmap, VennDiagram and liger (CRAN packages)
 - DESeq2, GEOquery, biomaRt, ggplot2 and CountClust (Bioconductor packages)

 This repository contains the following scripts :